stormbender009/Frankenstein/README.md

 # Frankenstein

-I would actually be Frankenstein.
-The code would more or less be Frankenstein's monster
+technically I would be Frankenstein and the code would more or less be my monster, but I like it the way it is.

 This python(?) program is just made of different snippets of code I found online and some self-made stuff cause why not.